 Volleyball (Men and Women)

 - Juniata College has a tradition of excellence within the Fulbright program.
-In the last four years Juniata students earned 11 Fulbrights.
-On average, 1,100 grants are awarded nationwide.
-The class of 2014 includes one Fulbright Scholar.
-Alyssa will be researching the role of certain bacteria in breaking down aromatic contaminants in Santiago, Chile.
+In the last four years Juniata students earned 16 Fulbrights, including 3 in the most recent graduating class.

 - 96% of Juniata graduates are pursuing their career or in graduate school within six months of graduation.

-- With a 100% placement rate into medical school and 100% placement rate for law school, Juniata students are extremely successful in post graduate education.
-Graduates of 2011 and 2012 can be found studying a variety of subjects at Carnegie Melon, Columbia, George Washington, Georgetown Law School, John Hopkins, Temple Medical School, University of Pennsylvania College of Veterinary Medicine and Law School, and York St. John University (York, England).
-Many Juniata students pursuing their post-graduate degrees from across the curriculum receive funding.
+- With a 95% placement rate into health related professional schools and 100% placement rate for law school, Juniata students are extremely successful in postgraduate education.
+Graduates can be found studying a variety of subjects at Carnegie Melon, Columbia, George Washington, Georgetown Law School, John Hopkins, Temple Medical School, University of Pennsylvania College of Veterinary Medicine and Law School, and York St. John University (York, England).
+Many Juniata students pursuing their postgraduate degrees from across the curriculum receive funding.

 - From educational outreach at the Wolf Trap Foundation for the Performing Arts to conducting research at a genetic testing lab, Juniata Alumni easily transition from classroom to career thanks to the array of skills they acquire in their undergraduate studies.